AbelkAntony/Asteroids/README.md

 Feature Add

-- Score double orb
+- Kill Orb to destroy all the asteroids that currently spawn.
-- Shield orb
+- Double score Orb to get score doubled.
-- Kill all asteroids
+- Shield Orb to avoid collision with asteroids.